-The swine ration from Task 2 was designated as the baseline for comparison.
+The feed ration from Task 2 was designated as the baseline for comparison.
 It was developed for previous LCAs conducted for the NPB.
-It is based on literature values and communication with industry experts and nutritionists in an effort to represent a typical feed ration used by US pork producers.
+It is based on literature values and communication with industry experts and nutritionists in an effort to represent a national average swine ration.